ibrahim0moakkit/FIFO/README.md

 # FIFO

-## The name FIFO stands for first in first out and means that the data written into the buffer first comes out of it first
+## The name FIFO stands for first in first out and means that the data written into the buffer first Comes out of it first.

 ![Capture](https://user-images.githubusercontent.com/108411357/219950215-27365593-c3ca-436b-909c-4404739a4169.PNG)